14WIDC Constitution and Bylaws

 - “No Endorsement” will be a choice for each office, and a vote for “No Endorsement” will count the same as a vote for a candidate.

 - Voting for candidate endorsement will be by secret ballot.

 VII.
 Terms of office for all Board Positions:

 A. The term of office for all Board members shall be a period of two years, commencing after ballot tallies and publication of annual election results.

-B. Election of officers and board members shall be conducted in alternating years: President, 2nd Vice-President, Secretary, and seven members of the Board shall be elected in odd-numbered years.
-First Vice-President, Treasurer, and seven members of the Board shall be elected in even-numbered years.
+B. Election of officers and Board members shall be conducted in alternating years: President, Vice President of Endorsements, Secretary, and seven members of the Board shall be elected in odd-numbered years.
+Vice President for Annual Meeting, Vice President for Fundraising, Treasurer, and six members of the Board shall be elected in even-numbered years.